-The Nursing Home Care Act also allows a nursing home resident to hire a nursing home abuse attorney and seek compensation for any violations of his or her rights.
-For a lawsuit to be successful, the victim’s nursing home abuse lawyer will need to prove that your loved one’s rights were violated and that the violation caused the resident some type of injury or damages.
+The Nursing Home Care Act also allows a resident to hire legal representation and seek compensation for any violations of his or her rights.
+For a lawsuit to be successful, the victim’s legal team will need to prove that your loved one’s rights were violated and that the violation caused the resident some type of injury or damages.

 Who Can File a Nursing Home Abuse Lawsuit?

-While nursing home residents are eligible to sue for abuse or neglect, many lack the mental capability to do so.
+While residents are eligible to sue a facility or healthcare professional for abuse or neglect, many lack the mental capability to do so.
 If the victim is unable to file a lawsuit, family members or other parties may be able to pursue damages on behalf of the victim in Illinois.
 However, to sue a long-term care facility on behalf of an abused or neglected resident, you must be the legal guardian of a victim who is incapacitated or otherwise unable to file a legal claim on his or her own or the personal representative of the estate of a resident who suffered wrongful death caused by nursing home neglect or abuse.